Atelier User Guide

 - Homelab / solo dev — one profile is fine.
 Auto-assign fills everything with it.

-- Experimentation — add a second Build profile with a different model, swap between them via the role dropdown without editing configuration files.
+- Experimentation — add a second profile with a different model, swap between them via the role dropdown without editing configuration files.

 Diagnosing “the LLM isn’t being used”